Battle of Talas: Strategic consequences

 Following Tang's decline in the region in the early years of Caliph al-Mansur's reign, Turkic resistance to Abbasid authority weakened significantly.
 The Abbasids maintained a defensive posture against potential movements by the Eastern Turks and suppressed local unrest in the frontier region.
 During this period, the most notable conflict on the eastern frontier involved the Ferghana Kingdom.
 Its ruler, Fanran ibn Afrakfun, either attacked trade caravans, refused to pay tribute to al-Mansur, or resisted Islamic expansion.
 In response, Caliph al-Mansur dispatched Layth ibn Tarif, who besieged the ruler in his capital, Kashgar.
 After a sustained campaign, the ruler of Ferghana was forced to negotiate peace and agree to pay a substantial sum.
 He subsequently sent one of his men, known as Batijur, to Baghdad, likely either to finalize the settlement with the Abbasid court or as a hostage to guarantee compliance.
 According to Arabic sources, This action served to discourage other regional rulers from challenging Abbasid authority, particularly given concerns that the Tang forces might exploit regional instability to avenge their earlier defeat at Talas.

-In 755, the An Lushan rebellion and subsequent warlordism in the Tang dynasty gave the Abbasids the opportunity to further expand into Central Asia as Tibetans took over the region between the Abbasids and the Tang, severing Tang influence in the region.

 Caliph al-Mansur established friendly relations with the Chinese.
 Historical sources mention a series of successive Arab embassies after the Battle of Talas. in 756, Abu Ja'far al-Mansur provided the Chinese Emperor Xuanzong of Tang with a contingent of 3,000 to 4,000 soldiers to suppress the rebellion that erupted against him.
 After suppressing this rebellion, the Emperor allowed them to settle in China's most important cities as a reward for the assistance they provided to the Emperor.
 Over time, these Arabs married Chinese women, and a new generation emerged, from whom came the Muslims of China.

-As a result of these good relations between both sides - the Abbasids and the Chinese - Arab merchants settled in China.
+As a result of these good relations between both sides – the Abbasids and the Chinese – Arab merchants settled in China.
 They had a judge (qadi) who issued rulings according to Islamic law, led prayers, and performed Islamic rituals.
 The Chinese Empire granted Arabs special facilities for selling their goods, and the Emperor himself would order the purchase of some of these goods for his personal account.
 Thus, Arabs were able to penetrate deep into the country and practice trade with complete freedom.
 For a long time, Arabs found complete welcome there, to the extent that the shops of major Chinese merchants would supply Arab traders with all the products and fine manufactures they needed from their lands to be shipped in Arab caravans upon their return to the lands of Islam.